Thank you for your interest in our station! Keep scrolling for answers to our most frequently asked questions!

 Q. Do you take song requests?

-Q. How do I apply for a staff position?
+Q. How do I submit music for consideration?

 Q. Are there opportunities to pursue radio broadcasting in addition to WASU?